g7kse/g7kse.github.io/content/blog/52week.md

 #### Week 5 - Update your profile on QRZ.com, HamQTH.com, etc.

 So I keep QSL pretty much up to date.
 But thgis website is another thing altogether.
 So the plan is to do a minor edit to QRZ and a focus on moving all the content that sits in all sorts of places onto this. thats a bit more useful I think.

+#### Week 6 - Enter a contest

+I do this infrequently, not because I'm keen to score points but for short ones of an hour or so I kind of enjoy it.
+I've dipped in and out of CWT for a while but really wanted to give UKAC another go.
+I did it quite a bit when the kids were younger but I've not done it for a while....so close to a CW contact.
+Might have to go and do it again if kid transport isn't on